-We aim to deliver an EYFS curriculum which recognises pupil's individuality and follows their own interests and natural curiosity; provides first hand learning experiences; allows the pupils to develop interpersonal skills and become creative thinkers who reach their full potential.
+We aim to deliver a creative and engaging EYFS curriculum which recognises pupil's individuality and provides first hand learning experiences.
+It allows the pupils to develop interpersonal skills and become creative thinkers who reach their full potential.
+The curriculum is underpinned by 'Development Matters' and 'Birth to 5'